foundry-rs/book/src/reference/cast.md

 > age --rpc-url <RPC_URL> [BLOCK]

-Prints the timestamp of a block.
+Print the timestamp of a block.

 ```bash
 $ cast age --rpc-url <your_rpc_url> 1